Introduction

 BA4 5BT

-You may need major alterations to your home, such as putting in a stair-lift or wet-floor shower.
-If this is the case, we may contact your housing provider about this, or ask for you to be considered for a Disabled Facilities Grant (DFG).
-You will be asked for information about your finances and you may have to pay towards the cost of the work.
-Adaptations that can be considered for a Disabled Facilities Grant include:
+You might need major alterations to your home, like adding a stair-lift or a wet-floor shower.
+If this happens, we might talk to your housing provider or ask for you to be considered for a Disabled Facilities Grant.
+We will ask about your finances and you might have to help pay for the work.

-There are many other products available to support people to live as independently as possible at home.
-These products are often known as Assistive Technology.
+There are many other products to help people live independently at home.
+These are called Assistive Technology or Technology Enabled Care.

 Community Equipment and Wheelchair Service